Detroit HBCU Pathways Project

 Target Students:

-Detroit students in attending public, private and charter high schools
+Detroit students attending public, private and charter high schools

 Approach:

-Woods & Watts Effect, with Closing the Gap Detroit and Midnight Golf Program providing subject matter expertise, lead an inclusive, investigative process to document and ideate the factors for the target students’ educational success.
+Woods & Watts Effect, with Closing the Gap Detroit and College Career & Beyond providing subject matter expertise, lead an inclusive, investigative process to document and ideate the factors for the target students’ educational success.
 Starting in December 2023, we engaged various stakeholders: students, alumni, parents, coaches, administrators, colleges and universities, and the corporate community and others that play a role in the steps to access higher education, complete a degree, and become gainfully employed in Michigan.
 Activities completed:

 We look forward to sharing what we learned, recommendations for moving forward, and describing a rich ecosystem to help Detroit students “to and through” college and return.
 In America’s ever-changing higher education landscape, Detroit students need HBCUs and HBCUs need Detroit students.
 Our goal: to get them to the yard, graduate and then back home again.